Remote Electrical Neuromodulation for Migraines - CAM 701171

 • Patient is at least 18 years of age (the guidance noted that 3 devices, including REN, are approved for use in patients age 12 to 17 years)

-• Diagnosis of ICHD-3 migraine with aura, migraine without aura, or chronic migraine
+• Diagnosis of International Classification of Headache Disorders (ICHD)-3 migraine with aura, migraine without aura, or chronic migraine

 • Either of the following: